PeterShinners/comp/README.md

 Comp is a high level interpeted language.
 It's goal is to allow cleaner, expressive, and more readable code that similar languages.
-The design and syntax steer developers towards ideal solutions instead of away from them.
+The design and syntax steer developers towards ideal implementations and clean projects.

 This requires some opinionated departures from traditional high level languages.
 Data is immutable and stored in structures that operate both positionally and by